GSA/challenges-and-prizes/_posts/2020-07-22-federal-crowdsourcing-community-responds-to-the-covid-19-emergency.md

 ### Conclusion

 As recent events have shown, in times of great crisis, federal agencies can tap into the country’s vast network of innovators, makers, and citizen-solvers to meet—and overcome—some of the most complex and unanticipated challenges of the day.
-As ***the*** web platform connecting federal agencies with the public to crowdsource solutions to problems both big and small, **[Challenge.gov](https://www.challenge.gov/)** is proud to have played a critical role in fighting the spread of COVID-19.
+As ***the*** web platform connecting federal agencies with the public to crowdsource solutions to problems both big and small, **[Challenge.gov](https://www.challenge.gov/)** is proud to have played a role in fighting the spread of COVID-19, supporting healthcare workers on the frontline, and treating those stricken with this deadly disease.